snail007/gmc/db/sqlite3/README.md

 ```

 ## Cache QUERY
-gmc mysql driver can caching your query automatically.
+gmc sqlite3 driver can caching your query automatically.

 you must to set a cache handler to store data.